jess/brownwebdesign/app/posts/2014-04-25-000000-generosity-in-tech.markdown

 ---

 I recently spoke at [Tech Talent South][1] which is a school that teaches an intensive course on Ruby on Rails.
-Most of them were not only new to rails, but were also starting a career as a developer in the tech industry.
+After meeting them, I learned that most in this particuar class were not only new to rails, but were also starting a career as a developer in the tech industry.

 My presentation was about independent consulting and how I make a living doing it.
 I shared a lot of things I was a little uncomfortable sharing (income, struggles, advantages, disadvantages, etc).
+I wanted to be honest, open, and helpful.

 I'm not quite sure why I was chosen to speak, but my reasoning for going was I wanted to do what I could to help others...just as so many have helped me in my career.
-During the presentation I spoke about generosity and giving back and how awesome our industry is at sharing and helping others.
+During the presentation one of the topics I spoke about was generosity and giving back and how awesome our industry is at sharing and helping others.

 I've never seen another industry that shares like we do.
 Our sharing through open source ([Rails][]), blogging, ([Rails Tips][]), teaching